gauthamchettiar/gauthamchettiar.github.io/_posts/2021-06-06-P004-aws-dabbling-with-vpc.md

 VPC being one of the most important sections of AWS, I had to learn it as thoroughly as I could.
 I read through every material I had and created my own little paper notes.
 This post includes those notes, just digitalized!

-*To read through this, you might have to know the basics of AWS - at least an overview of all the services offered.
+*To read through this, you might have to know the basics of AWS.
+At least an overview of all the services offered.
 Also, feel free to save any diagrams given here, it's for your reference!*

 <br>